marcobarilari/bidsme_examples/example1/README.md

 So it can be used as check before bidsification.

 With plugins, it can be used for data manipulation, and metadata completion.
-For example `resources/plugins/process_plugin.py` fills the `nandiness` column, and merges fMRI and diffusion images in single 4D image.
+For example `resources/plugins/process_plugin.py` fills the `handiness` column, and merges fMRI and diffusion images in single 4D image.

 ```python